InspiryThemes/realhomes-docs/docs/homepage-settings-modern.md

 #### 4. **Display Image Banner on Homepage**

 You can also display a simple image based banner on home page with the image of your choice.

-So, Go to **Homepage Settings → Image Based Banner** tab and choose related option as shown in below screenshot.
+So, Go to **Dashboard → Pages** and edit the page assigned as **Home or FrontPage**.
+Scroll down to find the **Homepage Settings** section and click on **Slider Area** and choose **Image Based Banner** option as displayed in below screenshot.

 ![Display Google Map on Homepage](images/home-setup/homepage-image-based-banner.png)